 Lowercase letters are a bit tricky because they have more curves.

-My kids found it challenging to trace lowercase letter ‘a’ compared to tracing uppercase letter ‘A’.
+My kids found it challenging to trace the lowercase letter ‘a’ compared to tracing the uppercase letter ‘A’.

 That’s why I started with tracing uppercase letters, it’s because the lines are easier for little kids.

 Activity #1: The Pictures in The Alphabet Tracing Pages

 There are 3 pictures on each of our alphabet tracing pages.

 These pictures are one of the reasons my kids wanted to trace the alphabet.